quick-perf/quickperf/CONTRIBUTING.md

 # Contributing to QuickPerf
 Thank you for your interest in contributing to QuickPerf! <br>
 Feel free to open an issue to suggest a new feature or report a bug.
 Also don't hesitate to work on an existing issue.
+When you start to work on an issue, please leave a comment "I start to work on this issue", so we can assign it to you.

 ## Build
 You need the following setup: